 CHANDRANAHAN LAKE an Alpine Lake in Himachal Pradesh

-Chandranahan is a small Lake in Himachal Pradesh at a height of 13,900 feet.
+Chandranahan Lake is a small Lake in Himachal Pradesh at a height of 13,900 feet.
 It is River Pabba’s source, trek along this river during most of the journey.

 The trail is through undulating meadows that remain covered in snow during winters and dense forests which further leads to Buran Ghati Pass.